ngimb64/Tutorial-Assistant/README.md

 ## Purpose
 > This project adopts the features of the screenshotAssistant project in my repository.
-> The big difference is that this program also logs keys as a sentence and written to a file.
+> The big difference is that this program also logs keys in sentence structures and logs to a file.
 > Then that file is reformatted and saved in a new file with a clean, easily readable format.

 ## How to use